hacks-guide/Guide_Panda/_pages/Troubleshooting.md

     2. The console will reboot
         + If the console does not reboot, wait 10 seconds, then power off your 3DS by holding down the power button

-## <a name="ts_d9_backup" />Decrypt9 or Hourglass9 won't restore / can't find my NAND backup

-1. Make sure you do not have any folder named "Decrypt9" on **the root** of your SD card
-3. Try checking your SD card file system with something like `fsck.vfat <sd partition path>` (on *nix) or `CHKDSK <sd drive letter> /F` (on Windows)
-4. Try backing up your SD card files, then formatting it and copying them back
-5. Try a different SD card

 ## <a name="ts_sys_down" />Black screen on SysNAND boot

 1. Try booting with your SD card out, and then reinserting it after booting.